 Public health is the science and art of protecting and improving the health of communities through education, the promotion of healthy lifestyles, and research for disease and injury prevention.

 I’m proud to labor in government to bring my skills and experience as a physician to protecting the public and providing the most healthful environment for all people.
+When elected I will be the only physician in the Senate.

 The deleterious effects of these compounds have been known since DES (diethylstibestrol) was pulled from the market in 1971, and the science developed in the 70’s.
 But it has only been during the past few years that state legislatures and the federal government have come to grips with these toxins and acted to protect the public health.
 The FDA and EPA are still reluctant to act, but we are making progress.